 p.
-Role of Trade Unions and other Women's Voice Organizations identifying and implementing appropriate pay equity mechanisms.
+Role of Trade Unions and other Women's Voice Organizations

+Women's voice through trade union unions or women's organizations must be at the centre of identifying and implementing appropriate pay equity mechanisms.
 Given women's current income and power deficits, they often do not have the time, resources or information to assert their rights.
 Measures are necessary to enable women to exercise their collective bargaining and other labour rights and the right for their entrepreneurial voices to be heard and acted upon in economic-decision making.
 The World Bank has recently underlined this role stating that "the collective organization of workers is one of the main channels for securing better and more equitable working conditions".